fwalch/tinydb/README.md

 Basically, query graph and join tree will be generated and shown when using `EXPLAIN` instead of `SELECT` in SQL queries.

 To generate an image file, the `circo` and `dot` executables provided by graphviz are needed.
-Also ImageMagick's `display` command is utilized.
+Also ImageMagick's `display` command is required.

 Test it using e.g.